DataDog/integrations-core/docs/dev/create-an-integration-recommended-monitor.md

 ### Open a pull request

 Open a pull request (PR) to add your recommended monitor JSON file and updated manifest file to the corresponding integration folder in the [`integrations-extras` GitHub repository][5].
 Datadog reviews all `integration-extras` PRs.
-Once approved, Datadog merges the PR and your integration dashboard is pushed to production.
+Once approved, Datadog merges the PR and your integration recommended monitor is pushed to production.

 ### Verify your monitor in production